Diplôme d'études universitaires générales

-The Diplôme d'études universitaires générales (French for General Academic Studies Degree), abbreviated DEUG, was a French undergraduate degree that required two years of study, which is equivalent to an associate degree in the American educational system.
+The Diplôme d’études universitaires générales (DEUG) (English: General Academic Studies Degree) was a French undergraduate degree awarded after two years of study.
+Introduced in 1973, it was offered by French universities as an intermediate qualification preceding the license (bachelor's degree) and was open to holders of the baccalauréat or an equivalent qualification.

-It was delivered between 1973 and the LMD reform (implemented between 2003 and 2006 depending on the university) by universities one year before the three-year license degree, which is equivalent to a bachelor's degree in American educational system.
+The DEUG remained in use until the implementation of the Bologna Process reforms in the mid-2000s, which restructured French higher education into the license–master–doctorate (LMD) system.
+Following these reforms, the DEUG ceased to exist as a standalone national degree, though it may still be awarded in limited cases as an intermediate certification within certain bachelor’s degree programs.

 History

 Creation

 The DEUG was created in 1973 by the government department of Joseph Fontanet and replaced the various diplomas and undergraduate studies in each faculty: the general legal diploma, the general economic diploma, the degree of literary studies and the degree of scientific studies.
 According to the decree of creation, the DEUG "sanctions a multidisciplinary undergraduate general education and guidance" and states its "lessons aim to develop in students the skills and knowledge to: the expression and realization; understanding of the contemporary world, the study and use of concepts and scientific methods".
 Regarding the opportunities of this degree, "the lessons are organized to allow students who are studying to be admitted to a graduate or graduate, or at another university, students who do not pursue can directly enter the workforce".
-The courses leading to this degree span two years.
+The courses leading to this degree spanned two years.
 The orders of the 1st of March 1973 split the agenda of the general university degree into six fields: law, economics, economic and social administration, humanities (with the sections philosophy, sociology, psychology, history and geography), science (with the sections science and structures of matter, and the natural sciences and life).
-All educational programs include 50% to 60% of required courses defined by national laws for each section.
-They also have at least 5% of modern language teaching and 30% to 40% over the choice of universities, with 10% to 20% of courses from outside the section or the main entry to the choice of students, such as "sociology and social psychology" for students of the word "science".
-According to the statements, the total minimum teaching for this degree is 700 to 1100 hours.
+All educational programs included 50% to 60% of the required courses defined by national law for each section.
+They also had at least 5% of modern language teaching and 30% to 40% over the choice of universities, with 10% to 20% of courses from outside the section or the main entry up to the choice of students, such as "sociology and social psychology" for students of the word "science".
+According to the statements, the total minimum teaching for this degree was 700 to 1,100 hours.